Jankaram/hello-world/README.md

 # hello-world
-I am intersted in web development, hopefully i can learn with more instersting topice
+I am intersted in web development, hopefully i can learn with more intersting topics